-Review of financial statements (b)
+(b) Review of financial statements

-For FY2012, the AC reviewed the half-yearly and full year financial statements of the Company and the Group, including announcements relating thereto, to Shareholders and the SGX-ST.
+For FY2013, the AC reviewed the half-yearly and full year financial statements of the Company and the Group, including announcements relating thereto, to Shareholders and the SGX-ST.

-Review of related party transactions (c)
+(c) Review of related party transactions

-The AC has reviewed related party transactions of the Group for FY2012 and reported its findings to the Board.
-Please refer to page 52 of the annual report for further details on the related party transactions of the Group for FY2012.
+The AC has reviewed related party transactions of the Group for FY2013 and reported its findings to the Board.
+Please refer to page 59 of the AR for further details on the related party transactions of the Group for FY2013.